g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 Parcel is essentially a zero-configurator, which simplifies the process of incorporating Lightning CSS into your web development projects.
 Below is how Lightning CSS gets integrated into your work.

 ### Minimal Configuration
-Parcel has one of the most important advantages, zero-configuration setup.
+Parcel has one of the most important advantages: zero-configuration setup.
 With a simple setup, Lightning CSS is up and running in seconds.
 If you have still not installed Parcel globally, you can do that using npm:

 ```bash
 npm install -g parcel-bundler
 ```
 The next thing you need to do is go to your project directory by opening your command line interface (CLI), PowerShell, or command prompt for Windows or a terminal for macOS or Linux.

 Use a special command to change directories, called `cd` (change directory).
 All this means is changing from the directory where you are currently working into some other place within a file system, usually another folder within the file system.
 To specify exactly which location you want to move into (remembering that moving up one folder level would be appropriate), you provide the rest of the information next to it, like an address.
 In this example, `my-project` is supposed to be on the `desktop`.
-So the command goes like that if is followed in that order.
+So the command goes like that if it is followed in that order.

 ```bash
 cd Desktop/my-project